FaxAPI/Fax-REST-API/README.md

 List Incoming Faxes is a method that allows you to retrieve the list of incoming faxes

-1. Create a [request](/docs/fax-receiving/list-incoming-faxes/request.md) and get list of incoming faxes:
+1. Create a <a href='/docs/fax-receiving/list-incoming-faxes/request.md' id='incoming-faxes-request' class='anchor' aria-hidden='true'>request</a> and get list of incoming faxes:

 <ul><details><summary><strong>cURL</strong></summary><p>